tanayab/DrugResponse/documentation/Code_Documentation_Drug_Response.md

 2. Preprocesses gene expression with robust normalisation
 3. Fuses both modalities using cross-attention in a deep network
 4. Trains and evaluates using statistical metrics and visual diagnostics
-5. Analyzes per-drug performance for interpretability
+5. Analyses per-drug performance for interpretability
 6. Exposes predictions through a Gradio web interface

 The codebase is:
 - **Modular & Reproducible**
 - **Highly Commented**
-- **Optimized for Biomedical Deep Learning**
+- **Optimised for Biomedical Deep Learning**